 - AC3: System Developer is able to share information between the SUT and another machine.

-#1 Updated by szarate almost 2 years ago
+#1 Updated by szarate about 2 years ago

 During the sprint planning we agreed to discuss what are the implementation details for this feature.